IBM/unitxt/docs/docs/llm_as_judge.rst

     )

-This is a card for the first turn inputs of the MT-Bench benchmarks (without reference), together with the outputs of multiple models to those inputs and the scoring of GPT-4 to those outputs.
+This is a card for the first turn inputs of the MT-Bench benchmarks (without reference), together with the outputs of multiple models to those inputs and the scores of GPT-4 to those outputs.

-Now all we need to do is to load the card, with the template and format the judge model is expected to use, and run it!
-Simple!
+Now all we need to do is to load the card, with the template and format the judge model is expected to use, and run it.

 .. code-block:: python
     from datasets import load_dataset